 Getting a good, solid insight into a person’s digital ecosystem might seem like a daunting task, and it is.
 Luckily, Google provides a helpful prioritised list for you through your Personal Brand SERP (what appears on Google when someone searches your name).
 However, that list also contains all the other people who share your name, so that helpful prioritised list is generally pretty messy and difficult to analyse by hand.
 Make a search on Google for your name – “Jason Barnard”, in this example – and look at the number of results just under the search bar… several hundred thousand, or several million.

 Because many people share your name, the majority of the results will not be about you.
 There is a VAST amount of content out there that bears your name, but most of it isn’t you.
-That observation probably just made the task of compiling a detailed report of a digital ecosystem manually significantly more daunting.
+That observation probably just made the task of compiling a detailed audit of a digital ecosystem manually significantly more daunting.

 Note: a common name such as Peter Smith will make this even harder.
 If a famous person shares your name, that will also make the process of building an overview of the digital ecosystem more difficult and time-consuming since you will be “drowned”.